SamyPesse/How-to-Make-a-Computer-Operating-System/Chapter-2/README.md

 > Vagrant is free and open-source software for creating and configuring virtual development environments.
 It can be considered a wrapper around VirtualBox.

 Vagrant will help us for creating a clean virtual development environment whatever system you are using.
-The first step is to download Vagrant for your system at http://www.vagrantup.com/.
+The first step is to download and install Vagrant for your system at http://www.vagrantup.com/.

+### Install Virtualbox

+> Oracle VM VirtualBox is a virtualization software package for x86 and AMD64/Intel64-based computers.

+Vagrant needs Virtualbox to work, Download and install for your system at https://www.virtualbox.org/wiki/Downloads.